Best Time to Visit Chile

 Chile in summer (November-February)

 The high summer is Chile’s peak tourist season.
-Temperatures in the most visited region (Patagonia) can often reach around 15°C, drawing keen hikers and cyclists to its stunning glacial backdrops.
-Accommodation prices increase dramatically and early booking becomes essential if you wish to stay at the most sought-after properties.
+Temperatures in the most visited region (Patagonia) can often reach around 15°C, drawing keen hikers and climbers to its stunning glacial backdrops.
+Early booking is essential if you wish to stay within the national parks.
 Elsewhere, the high altitude of much of the Atacama keeps daytime temperatures pleasant with average highs of around 25°C, but nightfall is still marked by large temperature drops as the sand struggles to retain the day’s heat.
-The Lake District, one of Chile’s wettest regions, experiences its driest period during the summer – ocean breeze also temper the heat of the sun, producing ideal conditions for hiking.
+In recent years the Atacama Desert has witnessed some freak rainfall in January and February.
+In contrast the Lake District, one of Chile’s wettest regions, experiences its driest period during the summer – ocean breeze also tempers the heat of the sun, producing ideal conditions for hiking.
 The residents of Santiago tend to use the summer months to travel out of the city, reducing congestion and leaving tourists to enjoy high temperatures which can reach around 28°C.

 Chile in October and March

-This is a beautiful time to visit Chile.
+These are beautiful months to visit Chile.
 Although temperatures tend to be a few degrees lower than high summer, the entire country can usually still be easily accessed.
 It’s less crowded, accommodation prices are lower, while much of the natural scenery (particularly in the central regions) bursts into a plethora of spectacular colours and contrasts.
+In March the strong winds of Patagonia tend to calm down making outdoor exploration a more relaxing experience!

 Chile in winter (April-September)